-VIU works in a partnership with Brooks Secondary and SD47 to offer a variety of course and programs to nongraduated students.
-Please use the VIU search engine to review courses being offered at all their campuses.
-SD47 and VIU will work collaboratively to try and support all your course needs.
+VIU works in a partnership with qathet School District to offer a variety of course and programs to non-graduated students.
+Please use the VIU search engine to review courses being offered at all their campuses. qSD7 and VIU will work collaboratively to try and support all your course needs.
 Please be aware that course start dates vary and there may be pre-requisites.

-Students may register for up to three first year courses and be sponsored - tuition paid.
+Students may register for up to two first year courses and be sponsored - tuition paid.